How to be a Lion

 This is the story of what happens when a lion meets a duck...

 I wrote it immediately after the 2016 US election campaign.
 One belligerent, bullying voice was getting all the attention.
-He's now the figurehead of the free world, setting a disastrous example.
-I can't help thinking that this voice will inevitably filter down to children and that they, inevitably, will learn from it, and possibly in time, learn to become like it.
+He's now the figurehead of the free world, setting a disastrous example... his endless noise will inevitably filter down to children and they, inevitably, will learn from it, and possibly, learn to become like it.

 I hope I've written a book that counters that voice, and the intolerance behind it.
-I think it's time we celebrate the power of quieter more thoughtful voices (anyone who's read Susan Cain's 'Quiet' may recognise this call).
+I think it's time we celebrate the power of quieter, kinder, more thoughtful voices (anyone who's read Susan Cain's 'Quiet' may recognise this call).
+We need to celebrate friendship and unity, not enmity and division.

-I also wanted to address ‘toxic’ masculinity.
+I also wanted to address so called ‘toxic’ masculinity.
 If you remember, some truly awful quotes relating to women came from Trump.
 We need to demonstrate a different idea of masculinity.
-'How to be a Lion' tries to show that being gentle, considerate and exhibiting a sensitive side are not weaknesses... they’re part of being a well rounded, thinking, human being.
+One that doesn’t bully and belittle.
+Masculinity contains so much more than what he projects.
+'How to be a Lion' tries to show that being gentle, considerate and exhibiting a sensitive side are not weaknesses... they’re part of being a strong, well rounded, thinking, human being.
+These are lessons that need to be taught when children are young.
+Intolerance is hard to unlearn once you’ve grown into it.

 How to be a Lion is a book about gentleness, and the power of words.
 Most importantly, it's a book about thinking for yourself and standing up for who you are.